Muscle Contraction – Muscles Ep 2

 Sarcomeres

-Myofibrils are made up of two protein filaments: actin (the thin filament) and myosin (the thick filament).
+Myofibrils are made up of two main protein filaments: actin (the thin filament) and myosin (the thick filament).
 They can be divided up into sections called sarcomeres.
 The sarcomeres repeat along the length of the myofibril.
 Different regions of the sarcomere contain either one or both protein filaments as shown below.

 One sarcomere in a myofibril